haxsaw/actuator-docs/source/manual/namespace-basic.rst

 capabilities, we'll take some time here to discuss model references in some detail, and then do some comparisons with context expressions.

-In Actuator, a `model reference` is an object that references a specific component (or a component's attributes) within an Actuator model.
-The component being referenced not have significant data in when the reference is created;
+In Actuator, a `model reference` is an object that references a specific component (or a component's attribute) within an Actuator model.
+The component being referenced does not have to have significant data in when the reference is created;
-model references provide a way to 'point to' where a data item will appear at some later time so that another component can fetch it when needed.
+model references provide a way to 'point to' or 'refer to' where a data item will appear at some later time so that another component can fetch it when needed.
 References also contain information as to where the data item is coming from, which allows Actuator to determine what components depend on other components.

 Model references are automatically generated when you attempt to access an Actuator component through a model class or an instance of a model class.
 These references can then be used as arguments to other components, and when an orchestrator is asked to begin its work, it reviews all the model references and builds a dependency graph that reflects what components require values from other components.
-Hence, model references can be used to express how to connect components together across models.
+Hence, model references provide the means for Actuator to construct an execution plan for use in orchestrating the stand-up of a model.

-As an example, consider this fragment of the MyInfraModel infrastructure model; for this example, we add a class attribute that is a datetime object for the time of the import:
+As an example, consider this fragment of the MyInfraModel infrastructure model; for this example, we add a class attribute that is a datetime object for the time of the import called ``now``:

 .. code:: python